 Economic mapping of Indigenous lands

 In partnership with the National Native Title Council and selected Indigenous communities CSIRO will work with three case study communities to develop investment-ready prospectuses that can establish and sustain land- and water-based Indigenous enterprise on Indigenous lands.
-The aim is to have one case-study on Indigenous lands in each of Northern Australia’s jurisdictions (WA, NT, Qld).

 Case studies of Indigenous land resources